bunger101/yt-downloader_python_script/README.md

 I created this script for personal uses with the pytube library.

+The unique library needed to be installed is pytube with the command:
+"pip install pytube"

 Videos will be created in the actual directory "yt-downloader" you have with new folders in created by the script.
 You could change it modifying the necessary rows in the code.